Cosmyx/OrcaSlicer/doc/print_settings/speed/speed_settings_advanced.md

 ## A note on ERS Segment length

 Ideally, you want this value set to 1 to allow for the largest number of steps between each speed transition.
 However, this may result in G-code that is too large, with too many commands sent to your MCU per second and it may not be able to keep up.
-It will also slow down the OrcaSlicer front end as the sliced model is more complex to render.
+It will also slow down the CosmoSlice front end as the sliced model is more complex to render.

 For Klipper printers, a segment length of 1 works OK as the RPI or similar have enough computational power to handle the G-code command volume.